 Hotel Elan – Located in the trendy 17 Ave Retail and Entertainment District of Calgary, staying at Hotel Elan was a great way to see another part of town.
 This modern boutique hotel offers spacious rooms as well as one and two bedroom suites.
 The suites come with a small eating area and a private balcony which is the perfect place to end your day.
 While we were here, we also enjoyed on-site massages.
 I can’t think of a better way to kick off or wrap up your Canadian vacation!

 The city of Banff is a 1.5 hour drive from Calgary.
 Lake Louise is a 45 minute drive north of Banff.
-We spent a couple of nights in Lake Louise, then drove further up north to Jasper to spend a few more nights before returning to Banff for one night.
-There are plenty of stops along the drive to break up your trip.
-The drive itself is also scenic and you may even spot some wildlife.
+We spent a couple of nights in Banff National Park to explore the many beautiful stops and sights.
+There are unending trails throughout the park so you could spend days exploring.
 Below are the sights that we enjoyed from south to north.

 Vermillion Lakes – These lakes are located in the town of Banff, about an hour and a half drive from Calgary.
 After exploring the downtown area, we headed to the Banff Canoe Club to try out a popular Canadian pastime: canoeing.
 A leisurely 1 hour round-trip paddle brought us up the river to Vermillion Lakes.
 From here you can take in the marsh wildlife , as well as the majestic mountain backdrop.